RCL-NUS/NeuroMHE/README.md

 :----------------------------------------------------------------------------------------------------------------------------------:
 ![diagram_enlarged](https://github.com/RCL-NUS/NeuroMHE/assets/70559054/49a00744-cef7-47c2-b83b-2b91c448967f)

-Please find out more details in our paper: https://arxiv.org/abs/2206.10397
+Please find out more details in our paper (accepted for publication in the IEEE Transactions on Robotics): https://arxiv.org/abs/2206.10397

 ## Table of contents